bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   * Note: Last-Heard and other dynamic tables are now only displayed in the main admin page.
     Once entering the sub-pages, the focus is now on the task-at-hand, and the dynamic tables are not displayed.

+* Test / Unstable Features (not installed by default)

-* Talker Alias (DMR) displayed next to callsign when operator is transmitting (when applicable).
+  * Talker Alias (DMR) displayed next to call sign when operator is transmitting (when applicable).
 This needs a lot of work, yet.
-(This is on the `TalkerAlias` branch, and needs to be explicitly be installed/defined - caveat emptor...this is buggy!).
+This feature is on the `  TalkerAlias` branch.
+Caveat emptor...this is buggy!

+  * Name Look-ups (DMR): First names are displayed next to call sign.
+There are two versions/two ways this is performed:
+    The first is via searching through the Pi-Star DMR ID DB, and the second way, is via the Callook.info API by `W1JDD`.
+    The respective name lookup branches are `NameLookups` and `NameLookups-API`.
+Beware: these are very slow on shitty hardware, and requires *lots* of horsepower.
+Like the `TalkerAlias` feature/branch listed above, these features are unstable, and still needs quite a bit of work.

 * Much more.
 See [screenshots below](#screenshots).